drei01/pricing-saas/content/vs-chargebee.md

 ### We care about the little guys

 As a small business ourself, we understand that you can't be an expert in everything.
 Recurring billing is one of those things that you don't want to spend hours learning.
 We've got the time to spend one to one with you to help you get everything set up.
-Big platofrms like chargebee won't do that, infact they may even refuse you as a customer.
+Big platforms like chargebee won't do that, in fact they may even refuse you as a customer.
 When it comes to choosing recurring billing software, choose the one that cares about you.

 {{<rawhtml>}}
     </div>